omarboukhris/GrammarParser/README.md

 ### Main interface :

-All the mentioned functions and more are wrapped in a utility class (`parselib.parselibinstance.ParselibInstance`).
+All functions mentioned later and more are wrapped in a utility class (`parselib.parselibinstance.ParselibInstance`).

-Reading a grammar and parsing a source code becomes trivial :
+Reading a grammar and parsing a source code then becomes trivial :
 ```python
 from parselib.parselibinstance import ParselibInstance